Astros vs. Cubs Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has 38 hits with six doubles, six home runs, 21 walks and 26 RBI.
-He's also stolen six bases.
+- Kyle Tucker has six doubles, six home runs, 21 walks and 26 RBI (38 total hits).
+He has stolen six bases.

 Tucker Recent Games